 The attack caused oil to spill from the tanker into the Red Sea, the NITC said, before it was eventually controlled and the vessel began slowly moving back towards Gulf waters.

 The incident follows a series of unexplained attacks in May and June on shipping in and around the Gulf, a vital waterway linking oil-producing countries to world markets, as well as drone attacks on Saudi oil installations.

 Washington accused Tehran of attacking the vessels with mines and to be behind the drone assault, something it strongly denied.

 Iran said that the "cowardly" attack on its own tanker was caused by a missile strike and vowed not to let it go unanswered.

-But the state-owned NITC denied reports the attack had originated from Saudi soil.For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+But the state-owned NITC denied reports the attack had originated from Saudi soil.transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.